 You receive high doses of chemotherapy or radiation before having an allogeneic bone marrow transplant.
 Your doctor destroys diseased cells and prepares your body for the donor cells.
 Also, this transplant may be an option for people with various diseases.

 - Treat your bone marrow for conditions such as leukemia, aplastic anemia, and sickle cell anemia

-- Replace blood cells that are damaged or destroyed by intensive cancer treatment (rescue).
+- Replace blood cells damaged or destroyed by intensive cancer treatment (rescue).

-Following diseases are the focus of bone marrow transplant:
+Following diseases are the focus of bone marrow transplants:

 - Severe aplastic anemia

 - Immune deficiency disorders

 - Some solid-tumor cancers